 Treatment of elbow pain can vary widely depending on the underlying problem.
 It is best to consult a healthcare professional first.Self-Care Options

 - Rest: The first treatment for many common elbow conditions is to rest the joint, which allows for the acute inflammation to subside.
 It is important, however, to use caution when doing this, as prolonged immobilization may cause a stiff joint.

-- Ice: Ice is generally reserved for the early painful stage.
+- Ice: Ice can be effective if used right after an injury.
 Apply ice to your elbow (placing a towel in between the ice pack and your skin) for 15 to 20 minutes, three times daily.
 It's also a good idea to apply ice to your elbow for 15 minutes after actively using your arm..

 - Stretching: Stretching can reduce pain in the muscles around the joint.
-There are stretches that you can do at home to reduce stiffness and improve flexibility.
+Here are some stretches that you can do at home to reduce stiffness and improve flexibility.

 Typical anti-inflammatory medication (NSAIDs) are commonly prescribed by doctors for elbow pain.
 Over the counter examples include Ibuprofen and Asprin.
 Steroid injections can also be used to treat inflammation, if needed.Braces & Pads

 For certain tendonitis, bursa, or cubital tunnel syndromes, your doctor may recommend braces and pads until the pain lessens.
 See a specialist for recommendations.Physical Therapy

 Physical therapy helps in many types of orthopedic injuires and conditions when done correctly.
 It can help you strengthen your muscles while prevent future injuries and inflammation.Surgery

 In some cases such as fractures, dislocations, and certain chronic conditions, elbow pain may require surgery.
 Please see your orthopedic doctor for recommendations.